pindrar/kitabisa-challenge/README.md

 npm run test
 ```

-## How to Run see the code coverage
+## How to generate the code coverage result

 In your terminal, run the following command: